turtlexshark/Synth-Stick/README.md

 - Added a button to change scales
 - Added functions for changing instrument up, changing instrument down, and changing scale
 - Now using arrays and memcpy to change scale and play the correct note

+# SynthStick-v4.ino
+The code is still compiling, so that's a good sign.
+Here are a list of the changes I made with this version:

+- Added a button for changing key
+- Added functions to update a given scale's keys
+- Added a function to change key being played